 The short answer is yes.

-In a 2018 study examining 18 different brands of meters and test strips, researchers from the nonprofit Diabetes Technology Society (DTS) found that FreeStyle Lite strips among the top 5 most accurate.
+In a 2018 study examining 18 different brands of meters and test strips, researchers from the nonprofit Diabetes Technology Society (DTS) found that FreeStyle Lite strips are among the top 5 most accurate.

 The DTS gold standard is that a meter and its test strips should yield readings within 15 percent or 15 mg/dL of the independent laboratory values at least 95 percent of the time.
 In several studies, only six brands passed that test for accuracy, and Abbott’s FreeStyle Lite strips were one of those, hitting that mark 96 percent of the time.

 It’s important to note that real-life experience with test strip accuracy can vary.
-Readings can easily be skewed by testing with soiled fingers, extreme temperatures and other factors.
+Readings can easily be skewed by testing with soiled fingers, extreme temperatures, and other factors.

 You can find the FreeStyle Lite meters and test strips in most pharmacies and drug stores, both in person and online.

-Cash prices vary depending on where you’re shopping, from $26 on Amazon to nearly $100 at large retail pharmacies like CVS and Walgreens.
+Cash prices vary depending on where you’re shopping, from $30 on Amazon to nearly $100 at large retail pharmacies like CVS and Walgreens.

 These are popular products, despite some reviewers pointing to inaccurate readings.

-A number of reviewers complained that these strips are a bit pricey compared to other glucose test strips on the market.
+Some reviewers complained that these strips are a bit pricey compared to other glucose test strips on the market.

-There are many other different brands of fingerstick glucose meters available too — from Accu-Chek, Contour, OneTouch, One Drop, and multiple off-brand generic meters available at retail and mail-order pharmacies.
+There are many other brands of fingerstick glucose meters available too — from Accu-Chek, Contour, OneTouch, One Drop, and multiple off-brand generic meters available at retail and mail-order pharmacies.

 The meters are popular for their compact size and useful features.
-The strips can be costly, but are often covered by insurance plans and are widely available at pharmacies and online stores.
+The strips can be costly but are often covered by insurance plans and are widely available at pharmacies and online stores.